burtscriptor/uv-index/README.md

 ## Improvements
 The CSS and layout are not perfect, for example on some platforms the title sits flush to the top of the viewport.
-The responsivness of the layout is deadrul
+The responsivness of the layout is deadful.
+It would be great if the background colour changed as well inline with the UV servity, I didn't think of that before but it wouldn't be to hard to implement.

+I think website responsivness is where my next efforts should be directed.